 The Presidency of the Asset Recovery Inter-Agency Network for the Caribbean rotates annually among member states.
-In 2018, the Presidency was held by St. Vincent and the Grenadines.
-Currently, Jamaica holds the Presidency.
-For the ensuing year, 2020 the Presidency will be held by Trinidad and Tobago.
+In 2018, the Presidency was held by St. Vincent and the Grenadines and by Jamaica in 2019.
+Currently Trinidad and Tobago, represented by Ms. Joan Honore-Paul and Mr. Wendell Lucas, holds the Presidency for the year 2020.

 Susan Watson Bonner